-One of the most famous psychological experiments ever performed was Ivan Pavlov’s experiments with dogs.
-While he was studying the digestive systems of dogs, Pavlov noticed the animals in his experiment salivated whenever they saw the lab assistants who fed them.
+Ivan Pavlov’s experiments with dogs were among the most famous psychological experiments ever performed.
+While studying dogs’ digestive systems, Pavlov noticed the animals in his experiment salivated whenever they saw the lab assistants who fed them.

 To learn more, Pavlov began ringing a bell whenever the dogs were fed.
 Eventually, an association formed between the sound of the bell and the presentation of food, and the dogs began to salivate whenever they heard the sound of the bell.